What is a Formulary?

 Our formulary uses a tiered structure.
 Drugs in each tier cost different amounts.

-- Tier 2 are typically preferred brand drugs that have unique, significant clinical advantages and offer overall greater value over the other products in the same drug class.
+- Tier 3 Preferred Brand - Preferred brand-name drugs that have unique significant clinical advantages and offer overall greater value over the other products in the same drug class.

-- Tier 4 are high-cost specialty generic and brand drugs that exceed $600 per month.
-For drugs in Tier 4, you pay a percentage of the cost through coinsurance.
+- Tier 5 Specialty - High cost specialty generic and brand-name drugs that exceed $600 per month.
+For drugs in Tier 5, you pay a percentage of the cost through coinsurance.

 If your drug is not on our formulary call our Customer Service Department for a list of similar drugs that are covered on our formulary.
 Show the list to your doctor and ask him or her to prescribe a similar drug that is covered.